pactus-project/pactus/CONTRIBUTING.md

 - `make uint_test` performs only unit tests.
 - `make proto` generates [protobuf](https://protobuf.dev/) files, if you have made any changes to the proto buffer files.

+All changes on core must contain proper and well-defined unit-tests, also previous tests must be passed as well.
+This codebase used `testify` for unit tests, make sure you follow these guide for tests:

+- For panic cases make sure you use `assert.Panics`
+- For checking err using `assert.ErrorIs` make sure you pass expected error as second argument.
+- For checking equality using `assert.Equal` make sure you pass expected value as the first argument.

+> This code guideline must be followed for both contributors and maintainers to review the PRs.

 ## CLI Guidelines

 The help messages for CLI flags should follow this pattern: